 TRANSLATION: Shit, we have been rumbled

-So despite the SDSR appearing to be an indiscriminate cost cutting salami slicing punt that has is moving forward on a wing and a prayer, it’s good to know the MoD has carried out an Quality Impact Assessment.
+So despite the SDSR appearing to be an indiscriminate cost-cutting salami-slicing punt that has is moving forward on a wing and a prayer, it’s good to know the MoD has carried out a Quality Impact Assessment.

 QUESTION: To ask the Secretary of State for Defence what plans he has to publish equality impact assessments undertaken by his Department as part of the comprehensive spending review; and if he will make a statement.